Pipeline YAML Reference#

 policy is set, all running jobs will be stopped and all pending

-ones will be canceled as soon as possible when one job fails.
+jobs will be canceled as soon as possible in the event that a job fails.

 If a cancel